Spatially quasi-periodic bifurcations from periodic traveling water waves and a method for detecting bifurcations using signed singular values: Numerical results

 However, on the path from $A$ to $B'$, where $\theta>0$, the maximum and minimum values occur at $(0,\pi)$ and $(\pi,\pi)$, respectively, due to \eqref{eq:symmetry:alpha2}.
 So if we define $h_1(\theta)=\eta(\theta)(0,\pi)-\eta(\theta)(\pi,\pi)$, then the physical wave height is $h_1(\theta)$ for $\theta>0$ and $h(\theta)$ for $\theta<0$.
 Both $h_1(\theta)$ and $h(\theta)$ can be read off of panels (a) and (b) of Figure~\ref{fig:grav:bif:branch}, since $h_1(\theta)=h(-\theta)$.
 So it is preferable to plot $h(\theta)$ for positive and negative values of $\theta$, as we have done, rather than plotting the physical wave height, which would introduce a slope discontinuity at the bifurcation point in panels (a) and (b) of Figure~\ref{fig:grav:bif:branch}.
 Moreover, it would discard the information about $h(\theta)$ with $\theta>0$, replacing it by $h_1(\theta)$, which is already known from $h(\theta)$ with $\theta<0$.
 We will simply refer to $h(\theta)$ in \eqref{eq:h:QP:def} as ``the wave height.'' \end{remark}

 Our next goal is to plot the 1D quasi-periodic functions obtained by evaluating the torus functions of Figure~\ref{fig:torus:big} along the dashed red and green lines, namely

 We will plot them as functions of $\alpha$ rather than in the parametric form used in Figure~\ref{fig:grav:bif:soln}.
-This allows for a simpler correspondence with the torus functions and avoids the complication of solutions $A$ and $B$ having slightly different parameterizations $\td\xi_A(\alpha)$ and $\td\xi_B(\alpha)$ in the $x$-direction.
-A different graph-based formulation of the problem would need to be carried out to define analogues of $C\dot{\td\eta}$ and $\td\eta_B^\text{dev}$ in \eqref{eq:eta:dev:1d} that are functions of $x$ rather than $\alpha$.
-Panel (a) of Figure~\ref{fig:alphaXi:rat} shows that the graph of $\td\eta(\alpha)$ is more sharply peaked than the physical wave profile obtained by plotting $\td\zeta(\alpha)=\td\xi(\alpha)+i\td\eta(\alpha)$ parametrically.
+This allows for a simpler correspondence with the torus functions of the conformal mapping formulation of \eqref{eq:govern} and avoids the complication of solutions $A$ and $B$ having slightly different parameterizations $\td\xi_A(\alpha)$ and $\td\xi_B(\alpha)$ in the $x$-direction.
+One would have to transform to a graph-based formulation of the problem to define analogues of $C\dot{\td\eta}$ and $\td\eta_B^\text{dev}$ in \eqref{eq:eta:dev:1d} that are functions of $x$ rather than $\alpha$.
+Panel (a) of Figure~\ref{fig:alphaXi:rat} shows that $\td\eta(\alpha)$ is more sharply peaked than the physical wave profile obtained by plotting $\td\zeta(\alpha)=\td\xi(\alpha)+i\td\eta(\alpha)$ parametrically.

 We wish to plot the functions in \eqref{eq:eta:dev:1d} over many cycles of the underlying periodic wave without losing resolution due to excessive horizontal compression of the plot.
 We do this by plotting the results on a periodic domain with a period that differs from $2\pi$, the period of the underlying Stokes wave.
 To select a useful period for the plot, we consider best rational approximations of $k$.
 Panel (b) of Figure~\ref{fig:alphaXi:rat} shows the fractional part